 - 1. Notice is hereby given under section 24AB(2) of the Act of an intention to refuse to grant access to the documents sought, pursuant to section 24AA of that Act.
 For the reasons outlined in paragraph 6 below, the Australian Federal Police ("the AFP") is satisfied that the work involved in processing that request would substantially and unreasonably divert the resources of the AFP from its other operations. - 2.
 Tanya is the agency officer with whom you may consult with a view to making the request in such a form that would remove the ground for refusal. - 3.
 The following information is provided to assist you in making a request in such a form that the ground for the section 24AA refusal is removed. - 4.
 Preliminary enquiries concerning your request for information have been made which indicate that there is a large volume of documents which fall within the scope of your request. - 5.
 The AFP maintains that to process the request in its current form would substantially and unreasonably divert the resources of the AFP from its other operations.
-Following is a forecast of the probable resource demands posed by your FOI Act request.
+Following is a forecast of the probable resource demands posed by your FOI Act request. - 6.
+Documents held by the AFP's international post in Jakarta are saved electronically.
+A preliminary search of the relevant drive was undertaken which produced a result of over 1,100 PowerPoint presentations (not including individual slides) and over 8000 files containing people smuggling training material being identified as possibly relevant to the terms of your request.
+It is estimated that it would take over 320 hours (8 weeks) of AFP staff time for the search and retrieval of documents.
+This time is in addition to the FOI staff time to assess and compile the information, decision-making time and notification of a decision to you.
+This is a burden in terms of resources and is made relevant to a section 24AA(1) decision by virtue of sections 24AA(2)(a), (b), (c) and (d).

-- 6. Documents held by the AFP's international post in Jakarta are saved electronically.
-A preliminary search was undertaken which produced a result of 4792 documents identified as possibly being relevant to the terms of your request.
-It is estimated that it would take over 120 hours (3 weeks) of AFP staff time for the search and retrieval of documents.
-This is a conservative estimate based on documents located at post and does not include identifying all documents held by our International Operations and Governance portfolios.
-This time does not include FOI staff time to assess and compile the information, consult third parties, the decision-making time and notification of a decision to you.
-In addition, electronic documents commenced in 2004, to search prior to that date would require extensive searching of holdings in hard copy from which would be onerous to undertake.
-This is a burden in terms of resources and is made relevant to a section 24AA(1) decision by virtue of sections 24AA(2)(a), (b), (c) and (d). - 7.
-The AFP is of the opinion that to process your request in its current form would be an unreasonable diversion of AFP resources and a substantial burden on the AFP Freedom of Information Team which will substantially impact on other requests for information to the detriment of a number of other applicants. - 8.
+- 7. The AFP is of the opinion that to process your request in its current form would be an unreasonable diversion of AFP resources and a substantial burden on the AFP Freedom of Information Team which will substantially impact on other requests for information to the detriment of a number of other applicants. - 8.
 You could consider narrowing your request within a reasonable form which would remove the ground for the section 24AB refusal.
-As a suggestion, you may wish to consider significantly reducing the time frame to commence from 2004, excluding all documents held by Jakarta post, only MOU's or agreements, final versions, excluding emails and correspondence. - 9.
+As a suggestion, you may wish to consider significantly reducing the time frame of your request or identify the particular components of the training material you require. - 9.
 As noted above, I would of course be available to discuss the matter.
 Should you not avail yourself of this opportunity to consult within 14 days of the date of this letter, notice will be given of a decision to refuse access on the basis stated above. - 10.
 An extract of sections 24AA and AB of the Act is attached for your information.